 But then he started to sing “Rin del Angelito ” one of Violeta Parra’s most famous songs.
 His voice was powerful, expressive—probably the best version of that song I’ve ever heard.
 (Hear Violetta sing it at http://www.violetaparra.scd.cl/images/Tema10.wav

 After all my failed searches for remnants of the Chilean left, I finally stumbled on it in this unlikely venue.
 I wanted to ask him to sing more Violeta Parra songs, but decided against it.
 It was clear he was there to earn spare change from tourists and singing more of Violeta’s mournful songs would probably not help him.
-(Perhaps her most famous song “Gracias a la Vida, popularized by Joan Baez can be heard at http://www.youtube.com/watch?v=UW3IgDs-NnA
+(One of her most famous songs “Gracias a la Vida, popularized by Joan Baez can be heard at http://www.youtube.com/watch?v=UW3IgDs-NnA

 Despite the election of Michelle Bachelet, the Chile I remembered was dead.
 Santiago was filled with ugly high rise apartment buildings, but the ring of shanty towns surrounding the city was still there--although the poverty did not seem quite as horrendous as I remembered it.
 There probably has been some trickle down.